TheArtilect/sychronicity/README.md

 ### Quick Start
 -Clone the repo: `git clone https://github.com/TheArtilect/synchronicity.git`

+#### Viewing the deployed app
+In order to view the deployed app, point your browser to `https://synchronicity-collective.appspot.com/`

-#### Viewing the app
+#### Viewing the app locally
 In order to run the app locally, you will need to have `google app engine (python)` and `gcloud` installed on your system.
-Run the command `dev_appserver.py .` while the terminal is in the project directory, the point your browser to `0.0.0.0:8080`
+Run the command `dev_appserver.py .` while the terminal is in the project directory, then point your browser to `0.0.0.0:8080`

 ### What's included
-Within the project folder, you will find the following files (image files not included):
+Within the project folder, you will find the following files:

 ```
 synchronicity/